The financial

 major economic slowdown we are thus encouraged to see this as a mere cyclical phenomenon—painful, but self-correcting.

 Sooner rather than later a full recovery will occur and growth will return to its normal fast-pace.
-There is,

 however, a radically different economic view, of which Magdoff and Sweezy were among the chief representatives, that suggests